 4. Discussion

-The current study has explored the impact of solar energy interventions on energy efficiency and conservation in the Federal Capital Territory.
+The current study has explored the impact of solar energy interventions on energy efficiency and conservation in the FCT.
 The study revealed that embracing solar energy technologies encourages the deployment of energy-efficient technologies, which is a reliable way to achieve energy efficiency and conservation, as supported by several studies (Adebayo & Ullah, 2024; Golenishchev-kutuzov et al., 2024; Mills & Schleich, 2012).
 Hence, efforts to promote renewable energy will directly translate into the adoption of energy-efficient behaviour.
 This is evidenced in the current study, which revealed that a significant number of solar energy users have embraced efficient energy technologies and behaviour as a result of adopting solar energy technologies, and they are largely satisfied with their choices.
 Also, solar energy technologies have largely been used to meet basic energy needs such as lighting, television and fans.
 The study’s result on energy efficiency and behaviour aligns with Shari et al. (2023), which revealed that energy efficiency technologies, behaviour and solar energy technologies are reliable technologies that could enhance a paradigm shift in Nigeria's transition to clean energy.

 Convincingly, solar energy technologies have significantly influenced the socio-economic and environmental well-being of solar end-users.
-According our study, about 75%, 74% and 53% of respondents, respectively claimed that they had experienced overall happiness in their homes, had better income and improved social life viz-a-viz watching television programs with the solar energy intervention; and around 75% of respondents installed solar technology because of their dissatisfaction and epileptic electricity supply from the national grid, coupled with high electricity bills and the remaining 25% because of zero access to the national grid.
+According to our study, about 75%, 74% and 53% of respondents, respectively claimed that they had experienced overall happiness in their homes, had better income and improved social life vis-à-vis watching television programs thanks to the solar energy intervention; and around 75% of respondents installed solar technology because of their dissatisfaction and epileptic electricity supply from the national grid, coupled with high electricity bills and the remaining 25% because of zero access to the national grid.
 These impacts are in tandem with what was obtained in rural Ethiopia, according to Beyene et al. (2024).

 The study contributed significant insights into solar energy deployment in the FCT, through analyzing solar energy interventions across multiple sectors of the energy users.
 The study provides a detailed understanding of how adopting renewable energy technology, especially solar energy, could significantly contribute to the overall regional and national energy efficiency behaviour in developing countries, as evidenced in Andrade-arias et al. (2025) and Moore (2024).